Frequently Asked Questions

 There is a very good reason why we chose Florida as the place to locate our flight school.
 It’s the great weather!
 Of course, the weather is not perfect, but with more than 300 flyable days per year, your chances of having great flying weather any time of the year here is far better than just about anywhere else you can think of.
 Generally speaking, there are very few days here in central Florida where we cannot fly because of adverse weather.
 Most any time of the year is a great time to come and fly with us!

 Here is a web page where you can see average weather data for Kissimmee, Florida:

 When ever you are ready!
 At SunState Aviation, we work very hard to be flexible and adaptable to your specific needs.
 We have no set starting dates for our training courses and all of our training is done on a one to one basis.
-We do prefer advance notice of 30 to 60 days prior to your planned arrival date in order to make all of the necessary arrangements for you, but if that much lead time is not practical for you, just let us know.
+We do prefer advance notice of 30 days prior to your planned arrival date in order to make all of the necessary arrangements for you, but if that much lead time is not practical for you, just let us know.
 We will strive to work with whatever works for you.

 Sport pilots and students seeking a sport pilot certificate do not need a medical, as long as the sport pilot or applicant has no known medical conditions that might be a safety hazard, and has not been denied a medical in the past, a U.S. driver’s license is all that is needed.

 Student pilots working toward a recreational or private pilot license, recreational, private, commercial pilots and airline transport pilots need to have an aviation medical certificate.